Why It’s Good to Know How Fast You Go

 This being so, apply both with a pinch of salt and try to personalize your calculations/formula asap using the pen-and-watch method described above, or with a GPS device.

-How Can I Improve My Hiking Pace?
+How Can I Improve My Speed?

 An often-quoted quip tells us that “the only way to train for the mountains is in the mountains”.
-Fortunately, this is really only applicable to technical and high-altitude mountaineering and best filed under ‘baloney’ as regards its relevance to hiking.
+Fortunately, this is really only applicable to technical and high-altitude mountaineering and is best filed under ‘baloney’ as regards its relevance to hiking.

 For those of us with no ambitions of scaling 8000ers, there are plenty of ways to work on our walking speed: